SofiaHjerpe/WebRTC/README.md

 In the code example above the Math.random() method is introduced to generate a floating point number between 0 and 10000.
 The Math.floor() method returns the largest intreger less than or equal to a given number.
 In the code example above I am also getting the Iceservers urls where the ICEcandidates come from.
 In this case I use a server from Google.

-## Contribution
-Add relevant description
 ## Licence
-MIT Licence
+This code includes a MIT Licence.